MankaranSingh/GSoC-2020/README.md

 I chose **TF-IDF** since it is lightweight and performs well over *domain specific tasks*.
 *TF-IDF is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.*

 Finally, along with text, the file extension would also be fed into the model for training but with a twist - 50 % of the samples would contain incorrect/random extensions so that the model learns more from the vocabulary rather than meta-data as explained in the OctoLingua blog post.
-This would make the model almost 100 % accurate in real life setting !
+This would make the model very accurate in real life setting ! *(The models in notebook were trained without any file extensions)*

 *This concludes the pre-processing steps.*